DanielBracha1/Useful-Replay-Scripts/Follow Mouse Input (with finger sprite)/README.md

 ## What is it?

-A hand (with multiple different sprites to choose from) that will follow the mouse input entered during your video.
+A hand (with multiple different sprites to choose from) that will follow your mouse input or a GameObject's movements during your video.

 ![alt-text](https://media.giphy.com/media/1XOzf46BVNCtBZpOJ2/giphy.gif)

 ## Why use it?

-When uploading your recording to playground it will be hard to see where inputs are being entered without a cursor visable.
+When uploading your recording to playground it will be hard to see where inputs are being entered without a cursor visible.
 Using a sprite that follows where the inputs are placed helps the viewer understand how the game is being controlled.

 ## How to Use

 1. Drag the package into your project (you do not need to import the scenes folder, as this just contains examples)

-2. Drag the 'LunaFingerImage' prefabs onto your scene's canvas as a child object, make sure it is the last object in the canvas hierachy to ensure it appears over other UI elements!
+2. Drag the 'LunaFingerImage' prefabs onto your scene's canvas as a child object, make sure it is the last object in the canvas hierarchy to ensure it appears over other UI elements!

 <img src="https://i.imgur.com/NDtljq7.jpg" width="500">